Inverse Faraday effect in massive Dirac electrons: Introduction

-In this letter, we study the spin responses under circularly polarized light in massive Dirac electrons by using the Keldysh Green's function formalism.
-The spin magnetic density correlates with chirality of the incident light by calculating the second order perturbation of the gauge coupling.
-The response function holds for general frequency of incident light, while low frequency expansion is employed for an analytical results.
-The electrons' lifetime and the ladder-type VCs are introduced by the short-range impurities.
-For impurity correction on the spin magnetic vertex, mixing of the spin vertices in the massive scenario is investigated in detail through concerning the long-range diffusion.
+In this paper, we study the spin responses under circularly polarized light in massive Dirac electrons by using the Keldysh Green's function formalism.
+The spin magnetic density correlates with the chirality of the incident light by calculating the second order perturbation of gauge coupling.
+The response function holds for the general frequency of incident light, while the low-frequency expansion is employed for analytical results.
+The electrons' lifetime and the ladder-type vertex corrections (VCs) are introduced by the short-range impurities.
+For impurity correction on the spin magnetic vertex, mixing of the spin vertices in the massive scenario is investigated in detail through concerning long-range diffusion.